-There are over 278 OHA member societies across the province.
+There are more than 270 OHA member societies across the province.
 Each society has different interests and activities.
 Society activities are also reported in the OHA Annual Report.
 Contact your local society for more information.

 for Local Societies